-Material: Doorknobs are typically made of materials that are sturdy enough to stand up to frequent use and resistant to being damaged over time by the oils and grime on hands.
+Doorknobs are made of materials that are sturdy enough to stand up to frequent use and resistant to being damaged over time by the oils and grime on hands.
 Metal, porcelain, crystal, and glass work well, and although you’ll occasionally see a wooden or plastic doorknob, they tend to be less hardy in the long term.
-For metal doorknobs, brass is a popular material: It resists corrosion and rust and has the useful feature of being naturally antimicrobial.
-Brass knobs are often finished in another metal, and which to choose is mostly a matter of aesthetics.
-For a midcentury home, you may want to match brass furniture; matte black or nickel is a more neutral option.
+For metal doorknobs, zinc and brass are two of the most common materials.
+Brass tends to be more expensive, but has some useful doorknob-specific qualities: It resists corrosion and rust and is naturally antimicrobial, so brass doorknobs are less prone to germiness.
+Zinc or brass knobs are often finished in another metal, and which is mostly a matter of aesthetics.
+For a home with a lot of antique or vintage furniture, you may want to match brass fittings; matte black, chrome, and nickel are more neutral options.

-Closing mechanism: You’ll encounter four styles of doorknobs: “passage” knobs, also called hall-closet knobs, which are non-locking; “privacy” knobs, also bed-bath knobs, which have a pin, thumb-turn, or push-button locking mechanism; keyed entry knobs, which have a key-operated lock; and “dummy” knobs, which are nonfunctioning, decorative knobs, sometimes used for closet doors without a latch or to balance the non-latching side of a set of doors.
-We’re only including doorknobs with a passage or privacy option on this list, although many styles also come in dummy or keyed entry options.
+There are four main styles of doorknobs: “passage” knobs, also called hall-closet knobs, which turn and latch but are non-locking; “privacy” knobs, also bed-bath knobs, which have a pin, thumb-turn, or push-button locking mechanism built into the kit; keyed entry knobs, which have a key-operated lock; and “dummy” knobs, which are non-latching, decorative knobs, sometimes used for closet doors without a latch or to balance the back side of a set of doors.
+We’re prioritizing doorknobs with a passage or privacy option, which are the most versatile, though many styles also come in dummy or keyed entry options.

-This Kwikset doorknob checks all the boxes: It’s versatile and affordable, it comes in a range of finishes, and it’s available as a passage, privacy, and dummy knob, as well as an exterior keyed-entry knob.
-(It’s also available with either a round or circular “rosette,” the backplate mounted onto the door that conceals the knob’s internal hardware.)
+This Kwikset doorknob checks all the boxes: It’s versatile and affordable, and it’s available as a passage, privacy, and dummy knob, as well as an exterior keyed-entry knob.
+It’s also highly customizable: It comes in four finishes, and is also available with either a square or circular rosette.
 Stylist and interior designer Emily Henderson likes that this knob is “modern, but can talk to almost any other style,” especially in the matte-black finish, which is her favorite.

 Best adjustable doorknob

 This Schlage knob has the useful feature of converting from a passage to a privacy knob, helpful if you’re not sure which type to buy or if your needs change.
-Designer Ana Claudia Schultz also loves its look: she says the beveled edge “makes more of a statement than a simple round doorknob.”
+Designer Ana Claudia Schultz also loves its look: she says the bevel on the edge of the knob “makes more of a statement than a simple round doorknob.”